Household Hazardous Waste

 - Pool and hobby chemicals

-- Fluorescent lights, compact fluorescent lights, cfl, High Intensity Discharge (HID) lights, yard light bulbs and their ballasts.
-Limited to 10 tubes or bulbs per day per customer, and 15 ballasts per day per customer.
+- Fluorescent lights, compact fluorescent lights (CFL), High Intensity Discharge (HID) lights, yard light bulbs and their ballasts.
+Limit: 10 per customer per day.
 NO broken bulbs or light tubes taped together.
 Transport them in their original boxes if possible.
+Ballasts labeled as “no PCBs” should be disposed of as garbage.

-- Propane containers (20 lb. or smaller).
-Limit: 3 propane tanks per day per customer.
-Accepted tanks include:
+- Propane containers (5 gallons or smaller).
+Limit: 3 propane tanks per customer per day Accepted tanks include:

 - Standard barbecue tanks